AplaProject/apla-docs-en/introduction/script.rst

   func ooops {
       error "Ooops..."
   }

+Errors occurring in the course of execution of a function are processed automatically, causing the contract to stop and showing the corresponding error message.

 You can pass any number of parameters to a function.
 To do this, use **...** as the last parameter type.
 In this case, the last parameter will be of *array* type and will contain all variables specified in the call, starting from this parameter.
 You can pass variables of any types, so please make sure you avoid conflicts caused by possible type mismatches.